speedyseal/CarND-Advanced-Lane-Lines/writeup_template.md

 I then smooth the detection results by 10 frames, and have sanity checks to make sure the updates do not diverge too much from the averages.

 It is difficult to find a robust set of thresholds given the variation of road surfaces.
 Color appearance can also be affected by lighting, such as night driving.

+A further improvement would be to spend more time on tuning the thresholds and make it adaptive to different road conditions.

+Another problem I notice is that when the vehicle goes over a bump, the suspension of the vehicle changes pitch or the camera mount wobbles.
+This skews the transformation and makes the assumptions for the perspective transformation incorrect.
+Also, going up or down a hill also violates the assumptions.
+The horizon is no longer where it is expected to be.

+To make this more robust, there needs to be
+1. image stabilization
+2. horizon detection
+3. vehicle slope detection
+4. automatic identification of features that can be used to transform the perspective, e.g. straight lane line detection, or something more sophisticated.